If you've been a marketing professional for years now, learning about the four Ps of marketing might seem like a throwback to you.

 The place is where you market and distribute your product.

-Think about possible distribution channels, what outlets you could sell your product, whether you're B2B or B2C, etc.
+Think about possible distribution channels and outlets you could use to sell your product.
+Be sure to take into account whether your business is B2B or B2C.

 At this point, you'll need to think about how to market your product on all the various channels that make sense for your company.